 - Behavioral training to desensitize fearful dogs to certain stimuli.

 - Crating to keep anxious dogs in a safe space where they cannot hurt themselves or destroy property if they become panicked.

 - Heartbeat toys that induce relaxation by replicating a soothing heartbeat.

 - Scented collars utilize natural oils to induce relaxation.

 It is a good idea to talk to your dog’s vet to determine which anxiety-fighting solutions might be best for your dog’s anxiety.

 Dogs do not just understand what you expect of them.
 It is our job as their guardians to teach them “the ropes.”
 When we don’t provide this type of guidance, it can result in destructive behavior.

-A new rescue dog that has never lived in a home, for example, may be used to rooting through trash to find food.
+For example, a new rescue dog that has never lived in a home may be used to root through trash to find food.
 As a result, they may start to root through your trash when they get hungry.
 This behavior is natural for them that meets their needs.
-It is your job to teach your dog that food should not come from the garbage.
+Your job is to teach your dog that food should not come from the garbage.